shwam25/Machine_Learning/README.md

 # Machine Learning Homework - Exoplanet Exploration
 Background
 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+To help process this data, create machine learning models capable of classifying candidate exoplanets from the raw dataset.
-In this homework assignment, you will need to:
 1. Preprocess the raw data
 2. Tune the models
 3. Compare two or more models